Kronrod-Extensions-Library/kes/README.md

 * `HERMITE`    physicists' Hermite polynomials
 * `HERMITEPRO` probabilists' Hermite polynomials

+and the default is `LEGENDRE` if nothing else is provided.

 All code can be compiled to produce minimal output by setting `PRINTLOG=0`.
 For detailed help, run the programs without any arguments.